Big-Life-Lab/chmsflow/CONTRIBUTING.md

 # Contributing to chmsflow

-This page outlines how to contribute to the `cchsflow` package.
+This page outlines how to contribute to the `chmsflow` package.

 ## Adding variables to chmsflow